trufflesuite/trufflesuite.com/src/guides/getting-started-with-drizzle-and-react/index.md

 import ReactDOM from 'react-dom';
 import './index.css';
 import App from './App';
-import * as serviceWorker from './serviceWorker';
+import reportWebVitals from './reportWebVitals';

-// import drizzle functions and contract artifact import { Drizzle, generateStore } from "@drizzle/store";
+// import drizzle functions and contract artifact import { Drizzle } from "@drizzle/store";
 import MyStringStore from "./contracts/MyStringStore.json";

 // let drizzle know what contracts we want and how to access our test blockchain